by Evander Lomke on

 * * *

 °AMHF is listed with PayPal Giving Fund beginning April 2019.
-The support of PayPal Giving Fund iis significant.
+The support of PayPal Giving Fund is significant.
 Check it, and us, out!

 ° AMHF continues to early 2020 as an Accredited Charity of the Better Business Bureau of New York.
 AMHF has an even more ambitious goal in 2020-21 of directing 90 cents of every donated-dollar toward its 3 Strong Program Areas (see below).

 °AMHF Books is an enterprising publishing program to disseminate the research and goals of AMHF: Erich Fromm, Dr.Stefan de Schill, Dr.Raymond B.Flannery Jr., Dr. Henry Kellerman, Dr. David J. Gavin, Dr.Joanne H. Gavin, and Dr.James Campbell Quick are its authors to date.
-There are plans to partner more actively with its distributor, Lantern.
 Some of the best-selling titles are Beyond Freud, The Heart of Man, The Pathology of Normalcy, and The Revolution of Hope by Fromm; Crucial Choices—Crucial Changes: The Resurrection of Psychotherapy by de Schill; The Assaulted Staff Action Program (ASAP), The Violent Person,Posttraumatc Stress Disorder: The Victim’s Guide, and Coping with Anxiety in an Age of Terrorism by Flannery; Personality: How It Forms and Therapeutic Traction: Uncovering the Patient’s Power-theme and Basic-wish by Kellerman; as well as Live Your Dreams, Change the World: The Psychology of Personal Fulfillment for Women by Gavin, Quick, and Gavin.

 * * *